JJ/hoborg/README.md

 Full disclosure
 ------------------

-When the novel is roughly finished (that is, it's got an ending, it will actually never be finished since it might evolve in time) I intend to publish it in Amazon.com.
+The novel is roughly finished (that is, it's got an ending, it will actually never be finished since it might evolve in time) and published it in Amazon.com and the rest of the Amazon shops.
 Since all your contributions will be here, in the repo, they are obviously acknowledged, but I'll acknowledge it also in the prologue itself and, if I earn enough to be able to physically print it and mail it, will mail you a copy.
 That's